routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 {path: '/', component: HomepageComponent, as: 'Homepage'}
 {% endhighlight %}

-This tells Component router:
+This route definition tells Component Router:

 - when the url in the browser changes to `/`, load the `HomepageComponent` component
-- export the route as `Homepage` so we can activate the route programmatically using a string `Homepage`
+- export the route as `Homepage` so we can activate the route programmatically using the string `Homepage`
 - when the route `Homepage` is activated programmatically, update the browser url to `/`

+Now that we told Component Router **what** to render, it's time to tell it **where** we want it to render the component.

 ## Configure the viewport

-Now that we told Component Router **what** to render, it's time to tell it **where** we want it to render the component.

-We do that by adding the `router-outlet` element to our template:
+We tell Component Router **where** to render content by adding a `router-outlet` element to our template:

 <aside class="rbe-aside-filename">app.html</aside>